Seeking Ultimate Meaning Together

 Hinduism is not unitary or monolithic.
 Hindu is more a geographical than a religious term referring to the people who lived beyond the river Indus distinguishing them from Muslims.

-Dr. Kiriaku in formal attire
+Dr. Kasisi Kiriaku wa Kinyua, founder and CEO of Kiriaku Teaches, in formal academic attire

 Founder and CEO